doron1/unraid-sas-spindown/README.md

 ```
 ## Change Log:
 ```
+2020-12-11 v0.8       Update for Unraid 6.9.0, use new spin up/down hook.
+Plugin now supports
+                      both old and new systems.
+                      When spinning down off of rsyslog, send the sg_start command to the background so as not to block rsyslog if things get funny.
+                      Use sdparm rather than smartctl to detect if a drive is SAS.
+                      If smartctl version >= 7.2 or Unraid >= 6.9.0-rc1, do not install wrapper.
+                      Other fixes and imrpovements...

 2020-10-07 v0.7       Filter out syslog lines from some SAS devices rejecting ATA standby op (e0) issued by mdcmd
                       Consistent log messages' tag
                       Add some debug and testing tools